for all inquiries:

 all portfolios available upon request

-His personal work has been exhibited at the Capsule Gallery, Corridor Gallery, Lorimoto Gallery in New York and Artligue Gallery in Paris.
+His personal work has been exhibited at the Capsule Gallery, Corridor Gallery, Lorimoto Gallery in New York, Artligue Gallery in Paris and IMA gallery, 2nd annual Kyotographie International photography festival, Atelier MUJI, 21_21 Design Sight in Japan.

 His first book "小さな深い森 Petite Foret Profonde" was published December 2013 by funny bones editions in Paris.
-His second book "植木 UEKI" will be out in Autumn 2015 by IKI editions Leers France.
+His second book "植木 UEKI" was published in Autumn 2015 by IKI editions Leers France.
+His new book "マロニエ Marronnier" was shortlisted at ARLES2019 Rencontres de la photographie Dummy Books award.

-東京都生まれ。奨学金を得て、ニューヨーク・ブルックリンの美術学校 Pratt Instituteに留学し、メディアアートを学ぶ。在学中は実験映像、ビデオアート、写真などを制作。卒業後、ニューヨーク・チェルシーで、ハイエンドな商業写真を扱う現像所に勤務。そこで世界的に著名なコマーシャルフォトグラファーやアートフォトグラファーと数多く出会い、アシスタントとして同行し世界各地をまわるなど、約10年間を過ごしたのち、独立。アート写真、商業写真のフィールドでキャリアを重ね、2012年、南フランスで行われた国際写真コンテスト「27th International Hyeres Festival of Photography」でファイナリストに選ばれる。
+奨学金を得て、ニューヨーク・ブルックリンの美術学校 Pratt Instituteに留学し、メディアアートを学ぶ。在学中は実験映像、ビデオアート、写真などを制作。卒業後、ニューヨーク・チェルシーで、ハイエンドな商業写真を扱う現像所に勤務。そこで世界的に著名なコマーシャルフォトグラファーやアートフォトグラファーと数多く出会い、アシスタントとして同行し世界各地をまわるなど、約10年間を過ごしたのち、独立。アート写真、商業写真のフィールドでキャリアを重ね、2012年、南フランスで行われた国際写真コンテスト「27th International Hyeres Festival of Photography」 でファイナリストに選ばれる。そして2014年CCNYカメラクラブ・ニューヨーク国際コンペティションでのファイナリストとなる。

 awards / exhibitions include: